-Under the "gas tax swap" approved by the State in 2010, the State Transportation Improvement Program (STIP) funds are now funded by fuel excise taxes which are automatically adjusted to equal the funding formerly provided by Proposition 42 (sales tax on gasoline).
+Under the "gas tax swap" approved by the State in 2010, the State Transportation Improvement Program (STIP) funds are now funded by fuel excise taxes which are based on SB 1 and will be increased in Fiscal Year 2019/2020 to equal the amount provided in 2010 (as previously provided under Proposition 42), with adjustments to be made in future years to offset inflation.
 The STIP consists of two types of funds: Regional Improvement Program (RIP) and Interregional Improvement Program (IIP) funds.
 The RIP funds are available for capacity projects and are 75% of the STIP funds.
-The remaining 25% of the STIP funds are IIP and are available for capacity projects on the State regional road system and for Intercity VCTC, as the Regional Transportation Planning Agency (RTPA) is Rail projects. responsible for proposed project selection of RIP while Caltrans is responsible for proposed IIP project selection.
+The remaining 25% of the STIP funds are IIP and are available for capacity projects on the State regional road system and for Intercity Rail projects.
+VCTC, as the Regional Transportation Planning Agency (RTPA) is responsible for proposed project selection of RIP while Caltrans is responsible for proposed IIP project selection.
 Both programs must be approved and allocated by the California Transportation Commission (CTC).
 As a subset of the STIP program, VCTC can claim up to 5% in planning, programming and monitoring (PPM) funds for administrative purposes.
 The County's share of STIP funds is published by the CTC and then VCTC nominates projects to come from the County share.
-VCTC has claimed STIP funds for the Lewis Road Project in previous budgets, but this budget contains no STIP funds.
+VCTC has claimed STIP funds for the Lewis Road Project in previous budgets, but this budget contains \$0 in STIP funds.